Daniel-KM/Omeka-S-module-OaiPmhRepository/README.md

 There is only one format currently, but new ones can be added, for example when the resource have a unique standard identifier.

+### Genericize Dublin Core terms

+This option allows to expose all metadata in the standard oai_dc and use refined terms for Dublin Core elements, for example "dcterms:abstract" will be merged with "dc:description".
+For other merges, the event `oaipmhrepository.values` can be used.
+For a quick hack, the file `data/mapping/generic_dcterms.php` can be used.

 ### Human interface

 The OAI-PMH pages can be displayed and browsed with a themable responsive human